Testicular Cancer NZ (TCNZ) has two key objectives:

-- To educate people about testicular cancer and encourage awareness of the disease
+- Educating people about testicular cancer and raising awareness of the disease; and

-- To support men, and their families, who are going through diagnosis and treatment.
+- Supporting men, and their families, who are going through diagnosis and treatment.

-Testicular Cancer NZ sits within the bounds of the Prostate Cancer Foundation of New Zealand, the sole charity leading the charge on male-specific cancers in New Zealand.
+Testicular Cancer NZ sits within the bounds of the Prostate Cancer Foundation of New Zealand, New Zealand’s leading men’s cancer charity.

 Education and Awareness